OctoPrint/octoprint.org/security/index.md

 lastupdate: 2026-06-24 10:15:00 +0200
 ---

+> [!WARNING]
+> **OctoPrint is participating in the [Summer of Bliss](https://daniel.haxx.se/blog/2026/06/15/curl-summer-of-bliss/) and will not be processing any security reports between July 13th & August 23rd 2026**.
+Any reports sent during this time will get processed from August 24th on forward.
+This also extends the reaction & mitigation times accordingly.
+>
+> OctoPrint's maintainer needs a vacation too.

 **If you think that you have found a security vulnerability in OctoPrint, please disclose it to us via a [GitHub Security Advisory (GHSA)](https://github.com/OctoPrint/OctoPrint/security/advisories) or alternatively our security e-mail address at [security@octoprint.org](mailto:security@octoprint.org)**.

 We are mostly interested in reports by actual OctoPrint users that are familiar with the platform, but all high quality contributions are welcome.
 Please do your best to describe a clear and realistic impact for your report.

+If you are going to write about OctoPrint's security, please get in touch, so we can make sure that all claims are correct.

+## Reaction & mitigation times

 For the sake of OctoPrint's user base, **do not make vulnerabilities public without notifying us and giving us at least 90 days to release a fixed version**.
 This includes not posting a vulnerability report to the project's issue tracker, the forums or any other public place.

 We will do our best to respond to your report within 7 days, and also to keep you informed of the progress of our efforts to resolve the issue, but understand that OctoPrint like many Open Source projects is primarily a volunteer project with only one full-time resource, and we may not be able to respond as quickly as you would like due to other responsibilities.

-If you are going to write about OctoPrint's security, please get in touch, so we can make sure that all claims are correct.

 ## Supported versions